samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Western Flanaess and Its Neighbors

 Ket is the crossroads between the Western Flanaess and the rest of the continent, nestled between the Yatil Mountains and Barrier Peaks.
-Though it was founded by Baklunish settlers, Ket’s proximity to both Bissel (and the lands of Old Keoland) and Veluna (and the Central Flanaess) makes it a vibrant, multicultural land rich from extensive trade.
+Though it was founded by Baklunish settlers, Ket's proximity to both Bissel (and the lands of Old Keoland) and Veluna (and the Central Flanaess) makes it a vibrant, multicultural land rich from extensive trade.
 Its culture reflects the breadth of its trade, including sizable populations of dragonborn and tieflings and displaying a fusion of Baklunish and Oeridian influence.
 This mixture is visible in the title of its ruler, which is a combination of a Baklunish title (bey) and an Oeridian one (graf).
-The beygraf is a noble chosen by the lords of Lopolla’s wealthiest, most influential families.
+The beygraf is a noble chosen by the lords of Lopolla's wealthiest, most influential families.
 Many of these lords also serve as generals in the Kettish military.
 The current beygraf, Zoltana Lhaz, is a skilled diplomat who so far has balanced the interests of different forces both inside her nation and among her neighbors.

 #### Western Flanaess Adventures